With Ronald Reagan

 - The Armstrong Foundation Award

-Roberts has served on two presidential commissions, the White House Conference on Library and Information Exchange and the White House Commission on Remembrance.
-He is a member of the Army and Navy Club, the National Conservative Campaign Fund Board of Directors and the Church of the Epiphany (Anglican).
+Roberts has served on two Presidential commissions, the White House Conference on Library and Information Exchange and the White House Conference on Remembrance.
+He is a Board member of the Education and Research Institute and the Miami University NROTC Alumni Council and is a member of the Army and Navy Club, the American Legion and the Church of the Epiphany (Anglican) in Chantilly, Virginia.